rdeviprasad/cs-courseware/README.md

 # cs-courseware
-Jotting down my notes for computer science
+This repo contains code that I have written to relearn computer science fundamentals